 It's important to, after you shampoo, thoroughly condition your hair.
-The trick is to use conditioner only on the bottom 2/3rds of your hair, and don't let the conditioner touch your scalp.
 Similarly, you should be removing excess water from your hair before you apply conditioner, because this allows it to soak in and do its job of keeping your hair moist.
 It's important to work it in, making sure to coat every strand.

 If you want to avoid tangles and hair breakage, brush conditioner through hair with a wide-toothed comb or a boar's bristle brush.
 A brush will work as long as you use it on hair before the conditioner is rinsed out—otherwise, use a wide-toothed comb.
 Make sure to rinse the conditioner out thoroughly, though.
 People with dry hair tend to mistake leaving a little bit of conditioner on for softer, easier to manage hair.
 In reality, conditioner will just sit on hair, making it look dull and flat.
 Women with dry, coarse hair are better off using a leave-in conditioner instead.

 Mistake #6: Forgoing the Cold Rinse